NAIS FACULTY ADVISORY GROUP:

 Dr. Timothy B. Powell, Senior Lecturer in Religious Studies, Director of Educational Partnerships with Indigenous Communities.

-Research: developing protocols for access to Indigenous archival images, recordings, and ethnographic data.
+Research: Native American literature and film studies; digital repatriation; developing protocols for access to Indigenous archival images, recordings, and ethnographic data.

 Email: email@example.com Phone: (215) 898-7959